Notes on Theory, the Body, and Evil

 Can we say, in this era, what is evil, and what is not?
 And how does this relate to resistance within contemporary poetries?

 It is easier to do with straightforward narrative—the so-called novel, or short story—in which understandable characters live out real-life scenarios, take risks, deal with loss, and find love.
 The value of these texts arises from empathic resonance: we can understand, we have felt these feelings, we are intrinsically all human, all sharing in a common identity.
-It is the manipulation of (or resistance to) the intensity of this empathic resonance that gives a narrative its power and thus its value.
+It is the manipulation of (or resistance to) the intensity of this empathic resonance that gives a readable narrative its power and thus its value.
 These tales can be separated from the author because it is the tales themselves that hold that which is readable, understandable, and, to a certain extent, pedagogic.
-Genre fiction, best-selling novels, emotionally-driven short story collections all take their form from the transcription of oral storytelling that underscored the social and religious structuring of our farthest flung ancestors.
-In this way, we can view mainstream writing as a post-cursor to fairytales, origin myths, and epic (i.e. identity/nation-state building) poetries.
+Genre fiction, best-selling novels, emotionally-driven short story collections all take their form from the transcription of oral storytelling that underscored the social and religious structuring of our farthest flung ancestorsindigenous peoples.
+In this way, we can view mainstream writing as a post-cursor to fairytales, origin myths, and epic (i.e., identity/nation-state building) poetries.

 Once that understandable space gives way at the edges of what language can do, something else occurs.
-As we move towards nonnarrative texts and experimental forms, we begin to lose the paradigm through which we affix value: we find ourselves on a mezzanine level, looking down at the conversations occurring in the lobby below.
+As we move towards more non-narrative texts and experimental forms, we begin to lose the paradigm through which we affix value: we find ourselves on a mezzanine level, looking down at the conversations occurring in the lobby below.

 And yet, many bodies are in the lobby and on the mezzanine simultaneously: the very same body doubled in emanatory being.
 Not a mirror, but a co-presence through which we find ample room to write and critique the crystalline formations of language as they arise.
 The light generated by such writing escapes the confines of the building, pouring out of windows to meet the harsh contrast of sunlight in the streets, along open fields.
 Instead of commingling, these lights cut into matter, chiseling out of prior forms the human condition: bone, blood, muscle, tongue, speech, identity, action.

-The contour of a ceramic sculpture has the same force of language as a sentence whispered to a lover.
+The contour of a ceramic sculpture has the same force amount of language as a sentence whispered to a lover.
 Since perception is an act, receiving can be just as active as the passive scan at the edge of a meadow.
 We receive color, light, and sound through every cell, coursing through us: the world penetrates us incessantly.

 There is a tendency to attempt some level of control at this point: by positing consciousness, cognitive thought, modal logics, in effect, as a reaction against the fear of this constant violation of sensory experience.
 “No, we move information about, we are curators, and thus we control what we are, what we receive and don't receive.”
 And yet, we cannot help but receive, perceiving vessels without limit.

-Language, then, becomes the police officer, the border guard, the bureaucrat sitting at their desk, surrounded by piles of different colored stamps.
+Language, then, becomes the police officer, the border guard, the bureaucrat sitting at theirher desk, surrounded by piles of different colored stamps.
 We can theorize such figures via indexes, legal hierarchies, commands and allowances: the body as object becomes enmeshed in complicity via total un-avoidance.
 Kafka knew this and wrote accordingly.

 And yet, cops and administrators have nervous systems too.